Larkenx/Rotten-Soup/README.md

 If you have any feedback, please send me an email at larkenx@gmail.com or drop an issue on GitHub.
 Any feedback is welcome and greatly appreciated.

+We now have a [Discord](https://discord.gg/dwtUY9N)!
+So come check out the Community!<3

 ## Donate
 If you've really enjoyed my game and want to buy me a cup of coffee, I won't stop you!